Affiliate Marketing

 The 4 Most Important Metrics Affiliate Marketers Should Be Analyzing

 Running a successful affiliate marketing business is a continuous process.
-From learning how to use social media for affiliate marketing to learning key email secrets, we always need to stay on top of things.
+From learning how to use social media for affiliate marketing to mastering key email strategies, staying on top of performance data is non-negotiable.
+Affiliate marketers have dozens of metrics available to them—but not all carry equal weight.
+Knowing which four to prioritize is the fastest way to identify what's working, cut what isn't, and scale with confidence.

 1. Conversion Rate

-Conversion rate is among the most crucial affiliate marketing KPIs.
-It’s the percentage of affiliate link clicks that result in sales.
-Keeping track of this metric is essential in comparing individual affiliate offers that you promote to see which converts best with your traffic.
+CConversion rate is among the most crucial affiliate marketing KPIs.
+It's the percentage of affiliate link clicks that result in sales—and tracking it is essential for comparing individual offers to see which converts best with your traffic.

 2. Clicks

 You can measure the exposure of the affiliate product you are promoting by analyzing the number of clicks your links get within your affiliate promotions.
-Suppose the results show an incredibly high number of clicks with low sales.
-That may indicate poor affiliate tracking, low audience-product affinity, or inadequate relation between the ad promotion and its landing page.
-Generally speaking, however, the more clicks you get, the more affiliate sales you’ll generate.
+If results show a high number of clicks with low sales, that may indicate poor affiliate tracking, low audience-product affinity, or a disconnect between your ad and its landing page.

 3. Earnings per Click